wmde/puppet-builder/README.md

 ####Generating a build

-* The build is triggered by a [cronjob](https://github.com/addshore/puppet/blob/master/files/wikidatabuilder/cron.sh) on the [wikidata-builder1](https://wikitech.wikimedia.org/wiki/Nova_Resource:Wikidata-build) instance at 10:00 AM (UTC) each day.
+* The build is triggered by a [cronjob](https://github.com/addshore/puppet/blob/master/files/wikidatabuilder/cron.sh) on the a [wikidata-builderN](https://wikitech.wikimedia.org/wiki/Nova_Resource:Wikidata-build) instance at 10:00 AM (UTC) each day.
 * The build script from https://github.com/wmde/WikidataBuilder is used to generate the build.
 * The build is then pushed to a new commit in the [Wikidata repository](https://gerrit.wikimedia.org/r/#/admin/projects/mediawiki/extensions/Wikidata) on Gerrit.